 LCTW has a ZERO TOLERANCE for drugs.
-If volunteers are found with illegal substances, they will immediately be escorted off the premises and reported to the police.
+If volunteers are found with illegal substances they will immediately be escorted off the premises and reported to the police.
 If the police find you on-site with drugs this will have serious consequences for our center.
+After 5:00pm on your working days (and days off) you can socialize with everyone in the living area and this includes the moderate consumption of alcohol if you are of legal age.
+However, after 10:00pm please keep noise down and return to your accommodation.
+Remember other volunteers and staff who live in the house may not want to socialize and it is their house as they are here year round.
+Be respectful!
 Heavy drinking and drunken disruptive behavior will not be tolerated and could lead to you being asked to leave the center.
 Working with wild animals early in the morning when you are hungover is dangerous for yourself, other volunteers, staff and the animals.
 If we think you are hungover we have the right to ask you not to work.
 If you turn up to work drunk you will be asked to leave the center.

-Volunteers are permitted to go to local bars during the evenings and days off.
-Please be aware that as soon as you leave the center we are not responsible for your well being.
-Always tell your Coordinator your plans in case of an emergency.
+Volunteers are permitted to go to local bars in the village during the evenings.
+Please be aware that as soon as you leave the center we are not responsible for your well being this includes any decisions you may make while you are off grounds.
+Always tell your Coordinator your plans before you leave the center so we know where to find you in case of an emergency.
 We STRONGLY recommend that you DO NOT get in cars or on the back of motorbikes/scooters which are not organized or being driven by LCTW members of staff under any circumstances.
-Drunk driving is very common around Southeast Asia and often times ends in fatal accidents.
-Sometimes volunteers will go to a local restaurant or bar with LCTW staff in a staff vehicle.
+Drunk driving is very common around South-east Asia and often times ends in fatal accidents.
+Sometimes volunteers will go to a local restaurant or beer garden with LCTW staff in a staff vehicle.
 If this occurs, there will always be a LCTW staff member who is the designated driver.

 If you walk out of the center after hours, please always have a light or torch with you.
+Hold it in front of you at all times as there are not many streetlights and many cars and bikes do not have lights on them.
 Walk close to the sides of the road or off it and do not walk in large groups or lines across the road.

-Showing too much skin is culturally unacceptable so please cover your midriff, cleavage, top of your thighs and preferably your shoulders in the village.
+Women should pay special note to Lao culture since it is quite different to what you may be used to in your home country.
+Showing too much skin is unacceptable so please cover your midriff, cleavage, top of your thighs and preferably your shoulders in the village.